pratham2003/cfcommunity/wp-content/plugins/wp-fb-autoconnect/readme.txt

 * Full support for both Wordpress and Buddypress.
 * No user interaction is required - the login process is transparent to new and returning users alike.
-* Existing users who connect with FB retain the same local user accounts as before.
+* Existing users who connect with FB retain the same local user accounts as before (matched via e-mail).
 * New visitors will be given new user accounts, which can be retained even if you remove the plugin.
-* Facebook profile pictures can be used as avatars, even on pre-existing comments.
+* Facebook profile pictures can be used as avatars.
 * User registration announcements can be pushed to Facebook walls.
 * No contact with the Facebook API after the login completes - so no slow pageloads.
 * Won't bloat your database with duplicate user accounts, extra fields, or unnecessary complications.